 Our website aims to tell you a little about the school and the exciting learning experiences that take place here.
 Our ethos focuses on the child being at the centre of all learning, with creative, wellbeing and life skill experiences being at the heart of our curriculum.
 We believe that a child needs to feel safe and happy before they can learn effectively.
 We therefore invest our time in creating a calm and nurturing environment where the provision supports bespoke small group learning.
 Staff use a total communication approach to support our learners communication needs, this includes the use of Makaton, PECs visual strategies and interactive IT.

 Over the past few years we have worked particularly hard to adapt parts of our school building to meet the needs of our pupils.
 We have installed a new soft play facility to support gross motor development and a fantastic new interactive sensory room.
 We also have a children's kitchen to support the development of healthy eating and cooking.
 We now have a new upgraded kitchen facility to support pupils to access a wider range of foods at lunchtime.
 Further changes include the development of a bespoke regulation zone to aid pupils with sensory feedback requirements and the addition of more sensory spaces within classes.

 Our grounds have also been adapted with a new outdoor playground at the front of the school and exciting adventure trail at the back.
 We feel it is important for our pupils to take measured risks in a safe and supportive environment as well as developing their gross motor skills.
-We also have a beautiful fruit orchard, a pond and several raised beds to grow produce and will further develop the grounds in the coming year with a new edible playground project investment, forest school area and poly tunnel.
+We also have a beautiful fruit orchard, and several raised beds & poly tunnel to grow produce within our edible playground.